LadyAnimeYuki/dogecraft-wiki/_includes/survival/survival_rules.md

 If you box someone in on all sides so they cannot expand their res at all you may be asked to delete your claim.<br>

 ## Grinders, Hoppers, auto-clickers, auto farms
 Auto farms/grinders with spawners are Not allowed.
-Auto farms are allowed if there are No spawners involved.
-Do Not afk at them.<br>
+Auto farms are allowed if there are No spawners involved, letting these run while you are actively in or around your base is fine.
+Please turn them off when not in use to reduce lag.<br>
+No Afking at automatic machines for longer than 30 minutes.
+Afking there will lead to warning, tempbans and then permaban.<br>
 No Afk pools or methods that prevent you from being kicked.
 You may be tempbanned.<br>
 Auto-clickers are okay but you MUST be present at your computer.
 If you do not answer staff you may be kicked/warned.<br>
 0 tick farms are not allowed. <br>